MikeLockz/el-dorado-score-keeper/README.md

 ## Routes

-- `/`: Rounds — default view for per-round bidding and scoring.
+- `/`: Current Game — default view for per-round bidding and scoring.
-- `/settings`: Scoreboard — add players, adjust scores, and view the live leaderboard.
+- `/players`: Players — add, rename, and remove players; reset all players.
+- `/games`: Games — archive the current game, and view/restore/delete archived games.
 - `/rules`: Quick reference for scoring and phases.

-### Scoreboard (`/settings`) details
+### Players (`/players`) details

 - Add players: type a name and press Add; empty/whitespace is ignored.
-- Adjust scores: per-player −1 and +1 buttons update totals immediately.
 - Manage players: rename and remove actions per player.
-- Leaderboard: shows top players (up to 5), sorted by score then name.
+- Reset players: clear all players (and their scores/round data) for a fresh start.
 - Empty state: friendly prompt when no players exist.
 - Persistence: data saved locally (IndexedDB) and synced across tabs.
 - Devtools (development only): floating panel for event height, time‑travel preview, and recent warnings.

+### Games (`/games`) details

+- List: shows archived games with title, finished time, players count, and winner.
+- New Game: archives the current game and starts a fresh one; navigates to `/`.
+- Restore: replaces current progress with a selected archived game.
+- Delete: permanently removes an archived game.

-### Rounds (`/`) details
+### Current Game (`/`) details

 - Round grid: 10 rounds (tricks 10 → 1) across all players; header shows two‑letter initials.
 - State machine: click round tile to cycle bidding → complete → scored → bidding.
 Locked rounds cannot be advanced directly.